 If your child doesn't know their class code for Edpuzzle, don’t worry!
 There are two ways to get into the class:

 - If their teacher shared a link or an embedded video with them, simply click on it and click the “Join” button when the pop-up window opens.

-- If your child doesn't have a link or video, you’ll need to ask their teacher or another classmate for the code.
-Let them know that they will be able to find it in one of two places:
+- If your child doesn't have a link or video, you’ll need to ask their teacher or another classmate for the class code.
+Here’s where that code can be found:

-- Teachers: By clicking the "Invite more students" button at the top right of the class.
+- Teachers: By clicking the blue "Invite Students" button on the “Class members” tab for the class.

 - Classmates: On the "My Classes" page, in the upper right-hand corner.

-If your child hasn't created an account and needs some help check out this article on how to join a class as a student.
+If your child hasn't created an account and needs some help, check out this article on how to join Edpuzzle as a student.

 How to report inappropriate content or abuse